ElinForsbergDev/We_Are_Alive/README.md

 What ending will you get?
 And will you be able to get them all?

+## Game design document
-Gameplay and pictures can be found in the report pdf file.
+Details about how the game works and additional pictures can be found in the [game design report](https://github.com/ElinForsbergDev/We_Are_Alive/blob/main/We%20are%20alive%20report.pdf).

 <p align = "center">
   <b>Main Menu! </b><br>